-REPORT ON THE REMUNERATION REPORT Opinion on the Remuneration Report
+Opinion on the Remuneration Report

-We have audited the Remuneration Report included in pages 8 to 16 of the directors' report for the year ended 31 December 2016.
+We have audited the Remuneration Report included in the directors' report for the year ended 31 December 2017.

-In our opinion, the Remuneration Report of Jayex Healthcare Limited, for the year ended 31 December 2016, complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of Jayex Healthcare Limited, for the year ended 31 December 2017, complies with section 300A of the Corporations Act 2001.